 Before looking at data interoperability challenges, let’s start with two definitions, data interoperability and data integration.

-On the other hand, “data interoperability” takes a more holistic perspective, focused on the end result, “to correctly interpret data”.
+On the other hand, “data interoperability” takes a more holistic perspective, focused on the end result, “to ensure what is sent is understood”.
 This is an important distinction because the term, data interoperability, has a measure of success for data exchange.
 Namely, the success factor for data exchange is when what was sent is correctly interpreted by the receiver.
 On reflection, I successfully integrated thousands of data interfaces, but I am not sure how many of these interfaces actually achieved data interoperability.

 The Five Major Constraints for Organizations Achieving Data Interoperability.